hituro/gordianbook/readme.md

 # Installation

 Gordian Book requires a PHP environment with Composer to install dependencies.
 Install this repo, and then run composer install to get your dependencies.

+It also uses codemirror to provide syntax highlighting while editing.
+Install a copy of codemirror in js/codemirror